Code-Institute-Submissions/Candles/README.md

 I was able to use in part ```unittest's``` and ```coverage``` for most of the apps logic.
 I decided to user test the user account creation and authentication myself and went through the checklist below.
 I also requested two family members (Non-Developers) to go through and test all the possible scenarios and features on the site.
 This provded very fruitful receiving 3 sets of positive live-trials.

+The unitests for the ```home, shop, products, review and contact``` apps tested the apps specific models, forms and views where applicable.

-The following was a produced checklist I used and two family-members for live user testing:
+The following was a checklist I used and two family-members for live user testing:

 #### User tests for live site - 'Candles' by Wayne Pegg